Bodix/Evolunity/README.md

 [**Creative Commons Attribution-NoDerivatives 4.0 International** ](https://creativecommons.org/licenses/by-nd/4.0/)

-1. **You can use Evolunity package in commercial projects.**
+1. **You can use this package in commercial projects.**
-2. You can modify Evolunity package only for your own use but you can't share modified versions.
+2. You can modify or extend this package only for your own use but you can't distribute modified version.
     - **Note:** You can submit a pull request to this repository and if your change is useful and well designed, I'll be sure to add it!
-3. You must give appropriate credit to the author.
+3. You must indicate the author.
-    - **Note:** You don't need to take any further action on this point, because all credits is written at the head of the script!
+    - **Note:** You don't need to take any further action on this point, because all credits is written at the head of the scripts!